 (Caucasian Ovtcharka, Caucasian Mountain Dog, Kavkazskaya Ovcharka, Caucasian Shepherd, Caucasian Volkodav, Caucasian Wolfhound)

 This web site is dedicated to Caucasian Ovcharka, one of the best breeds of dog in the world.
 In Russian language, this breed uses to be called Кавказская Овчарка or Кавказский Волкодав.
-This resource gives you many useful information, although it does not deal with such things like breed standard or training tips in any detailed way.
+This ebook gives you many useful information, although it does not deal much with such things like a breed standard or training tips.

 As for the inception of this breed, Caucasians were used not only on the Mountains of Caucasus but also in other All-Russian regions to protect flocks, premises and their owners against wolves and hostile strangers.
 Later this breed has also been used in wars, for example between Russia and Turkey, and to guard factories, storehouses, but also laagers and prisoners in jails.

 Today's Caucasian Ovcharka is more or less the original Wolfhound, but already little changed (this change uses to be called a modification by “The Red Star”, which was a large Russian kennel “Красная Звезда”).
-Apart from it, its shorter-coated form still lives on the Caucasus and is most often called Caucasian Volkodav.
+Apart from it, its shorter-coated form still lives on the Caucasus and is most often called Caucasian Volkodav (that exists there together with longer-coated aboriginal Caucasian Ovcharkas, of course).

 A couple of words on the Caucasian Ovcharka history by О. Красновская: